IceShirok/IceShirok.github.io/_posts/2021-06-04-4-calm-before-the-storm.md

 ### A chapter closed

 Thank you for reading this blog post!

-If you have any questions, feedback, etc. - don’t hesitate to send an email through [susanna@warunlock.com](mailto:susanna@warunlock.com)!
+Do you have any particular topic that you're interested in?
+Are you more of a visual person and want more pics?
+Perhaps you prefer to read more of my nerding out, or more about my day-to-day?
+Don’t hesitate to send an email through [susanna@warunlock.com](mailto:susanna@warunlock.com) and I promise I'll read your feedback!

 Please stay safe, and take care!